Straits of Mackinac

 The straits are shallow and narrow enough to freeze over in the winter.
 Navigation is ensured for year-round shipping to the Lower Great Lakes by the use of icebreakers.

 The straits were an important Native American and fur trade route.
 The Straits of Mackinac are named after Mackinac Island.
 The local Ojibwe Native Americans in the Straits of Mackinac region likened the shape of the island to that of a turtle, so they named the island Mitchimakinak, meaning "Big Turtle".
 When the British explored the area, they shortened the name to its present form: Mackinac.

 Located on the southern side of the straits is the town of Mackinaw City, the site of Fort Michilimackinac, a reconstructed French fort founded in 1715, and on the northern side is St. Ignace, site of a French Catholic mission to the Indians, founded in 1671.
 The eastern end of the straits was controlled by Fort Mackinac on Mackinac Island, a British colonial and early American military base and fur trade center, founded in 1781.

 History

 A French Catholic mission to the Indians was founded at St. Ignace in 1671.
-In 1715, Fort Michilimackinac was built by the French on the south end of the straits' narrow.
+In 1715, Fort Michilimackinac was built by the French on the south end of the straits' narrows.
 Michilimackinac was replaced in 1781 by a British fort, Fort Mackinac, on Mackinac Island.

 Enbridge Line 5 was built in 1953 as an extension of the 1,150 mi Interprovincial Pipe Line Company line west of the iconic Mackinac Bridge, bringing oil from Alberta to Lake Superior.
 On December 12, 2018, Michigan Governor Rick Snyder signed a bill establishing the Mackinac Straits Corridor Authority and appointed its first members.